MostafaAbdelrashied/chatgpt_cli/README.md

 ## Features
 - [x] Chat with different OpenAI models
 - [x] Store chat history in a PostgreSQL database
+- [x] Continue previous conversation
-- [x] Continue previous conversations using different models
+- [x] Continue conversation with different models.
-- [x] Load big text file and chat with the model.
+- [x] Load big text file and chat with the model (Sometimes terminal has limited copy-paste buffer)
-- [x] Use different tools by utilizing function calling
+- [x] Use different tools by utilizing function calling.
+Currently it connect to a dummy DB that has sales, costs, and profits.
+- [ ]

 ## License